phelipetls/blog/content/posts/f-strings-syntax-highlighting-in-vim/index.md

 Finally, we link these new highlight groups with an appropriate/whichever you like highlight group (see `:h hi-link` and `:h group-name`).
-I chose `String` for s-strings and `PreProc` for modifiers.
+I chose `String` for f-strings and `PreProc` for modifiers.
 And it should work as expected.